The Office of the Provost oversees all accreditation and assessment activities across Washington University in St. Louis.

-The Washington University Office of Accreditation & Assessment oversees all accreditation and assessment activities throughout the University.
 We are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC/NCA).
-The Office ensures Washington University’s compliance with all rules and requirements issued by the HLC/NCA concerning changes of and additions to WU's academic programs.
+The office ensures Washington University’s compliance with all rules and requirements issued by the HLC/NCA concerning changes of and additions to the university’s academic programs.
 Our next HLC reaccreditation visit is scheduled for September 22-24, 2014.
 For information about our 2014 reaccreditation process please go to http://reaccreditation.wustl.edu.

 In addition to the university-wide accreditation, each of Washington University’s six schools is accredited in regular intervals by their school’s professional organization.

-Assessment of student learning and assessment of student activities represent a vital part of WU's periodic institutional accreditation mandated by the HLC/NCA.
+Assessment of student learning and assessment of student activities represent a vital part of Washington University’s periodic institutional accreditation mandated by the HLC/NCA.